glpi-project/glpi/tests/LDAP/README.md

-Unit tests that require a runing LDAP server
+Unit tests that require a running LDAP server